 Advance your Certified Nursing Assistant (CNA) certification!
 The 12-week Patient Care Technician (PCT) program provides training in the review of anatomy and physiology of major body systems, medical terminology, legal/ethical issues, skills training in catheter care, phlebotomy, electrocardiograms, glucose monitoring, basic wound care, and more.
-Once completed, the skills obtained can be transitioned into a career at a location hospital.
+Once completed, the skills obtained can be transitioned into a career at a local hospital.

 Steps to Become a Patient Care Technician

-- Register for both PCT Part 1 and PCT Part 2
+4. Register for both PCT Part 1 and PCT Part 2.

-- Pay for the course
+5. Pay for the course.

-- Successfully complete the program
+6. Successfully complete the program.

 Program Costs